The FAQ is updated periodically and designed to answer the questions our users most frequently ask about K3s.

 k3s check-config and ensure that it passes.

-3) Search the K3s GitHub existing issues for one that matches your problem.
+3) Search the K3s Issues and Discussions for one that matches your problem.

 5) Submit a New Issue on the K3s Github describing your setup and the issue you are experiencing.